John Wesley Jarvis: Career

 In 1809, Jarvis married Betsy Burtis; she died four years later, in 1813.
 They had two children together.
 He parted with his family in order to seek portrait commissions in Baltimore.
 Although he made occasional trips back to his home base in New York City, he remained in Baltimore for several years.
 He maintained extended residences in other cities for most of the rest of his life.

 During the 1820s and 1830s, while maintaining his residence in New York City, he worked in South Carolina, Kentucky, Louisiana, Massachusetts, Washington, Virginia, Ohio, and Georgia.
 His apprentice, Henry Inman, probably accompanied him on these trips until his term of service ended in 1822.

 Jarvis rose to the top of his profession by 1814, when he took over an unprecedented commission for six full-length portraits of the naval heroes of the War of 1812 for the City of New York; Gilbert Stuart gave up the important project after a dispute with the patrons.

 For over a decade, he remained the premier portrait painter in New York City, where he established important ties to the political, mercantile, and cultural elite.
 Jarvis maintained the status of a social outsider known for his ostentatious dress, flippant manner, and consumption of alcohol.
 He was celebrated as a hilarious storyteller, and his ties to the theater world were extensive.

 In the 1820s, he experienced some personal setbacks.
 In 1823, he was sued successfully by his apprentice John Quidor for breach of contract.
 The following year, in 1824, he lost custody of his children in a court battle with his estranged second wife.

 Death

 A decade later, in 1834, Jarvis suffered a debilitating stroke while in New Orleans.
-Partially paralyzed and mentally incapacitated, he spent the rest of his life in New York City, where he cared for by his sister.
+Partially paralyzed and mentally incapacitated, he spent the rest of his life in New York City, where he was cared for by his sister.
 In 1839, largely impoverished, he died in New York City.